Introduction

 , respectively.

-property is provided such that application code can reliably identify the runtime within which it is running.
+The default `User-Agent` value is provided such that application code can reliably identify the runtime within which it is running.
+The value shall be a string conforming to the

-construction in RFC 7231:User-Agent
+construction in [RFC7231]:User-Agent

 User-Agent = product *( RWS ( product / comment ) ) product = token ["/" product-version] product-version = token